Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Related Work

 \section{Related Work}

-\paragraph{Fallacy detection} research focused on surface-level fallacies \citep{habernal-etal-2017-argotario, habernal-etal-2018-name, da-san-martino-etal-2019-fine, sahai-etal-2021-breaking, piskorski-etal-2023-multilingual, salman2023detecting}.
-Others extended these inventories to include logical fallacies that may require additional context for detection.
-All that research relied on educational examples, fake news websites \citep{jin-etal-2022-logical}, or fact-checking articles \citep{musi2022developing, alhindi-etal-2022-multitask} and assumed that the explicitly stated text was sufficient to detect the fallacies. \missci{}~\citep{glockner2024dismantling} developed models to verbalize the implicit fallacious reasoning. \dataset{} differs from existing fallacy datasets as it grounds the implicit fallacies in the original content of the real-world evidence documents.
+\paragraph{Fallacy detection} Much research on fallacy detection has primarily focused on surface-level fallacies \citep{habernal-etal-2017-argotario, habernal-etal-2018-name, da-san-martino-etal-2019-fine, sahai-etal-2021-breaking, piskorski-etal-2023-multilingual, salman2023detecting}.
+Other works extended these inventories to include logical fallacies that may require additional context for detection.
+However, all of this research relied on educational examples, fake news websites \citep{jin-etal-2022-logical}, or fact-checking articles \citep{musi2022developing, alhindi-etal-2022-multitask} and assumed that the explicitly stated text was sufficient to detect the fallacies. \missci{}~\citep{glockner2024dismantling} developed models to verbalize the implicit fallacious reasoning. \dataset{} differs from existing fallacy datasets by grounding implicit fallacies in real-world evidence documents.

-\paragraph{Automated scientific fact-checking} \citep{wadden-etal-2020-fact, saakyan2021covidfact, sarrouti-etal-2021-evidence-based, kotonya-toni-2020-explainable, lu2023scitab,vladika-matthes-2023-scientific, vladika2024comparing} used scientific documents as evidence to assess the veracity of claims.
+\paragraph{Scientific AFC} A large body of research on scientific AFC used scientific documents as evidence to assess the veracity of claims \citep{wadden-etal-2020-fact, saakyan2021covidfact, sarrouti-etal-2021-evidence-based, kotonya-toni-2020-explainable, lu2023scitab,vladika-matthes-2023-scientific, vladika2024comparing}.
 These approaches face challenges with fine-grained differences, such as specificity mismatches \citep{wadden-etal-2022-scifact}.
-Our work bridges the gap between scientific AFC and fallacy detection and sheds light on the abilities of AFC models to reason over claims and distorted evidence passages.
+Our work bridges the gap between scientific AFC and fallacy detection and sheds light on the abilities of AFC models to reason over claims and misrepresented evidence passages.

-\paragraph{Science communication} research \citep{augenstein-2021-determining} compares claims and the cited evidence document across various dimensions such as claim strength \citep{li-etal-2017-nlp}, certainty of the used language \citep{pei-jurgens-2021-measuring}, sentence-level causal exaggerations \citep{yu-etal-2020-measuring}, quantification of the information match \citep{wright-etal-2022-modeling}, or combinations of multiple dimensions \citep{wuhrl2024understanding}.
-Our work differs due to the focus on harmful misinformation and tasks that retrieve the passages and verbalize the fallacious reasoning.
+\paragraph{Science communication}A very related research area concerns science communication research \citep{augenstein-2021-determining}, which compares claims and the cited evidence document across various dimensions such as claim strength \citep{li-etal-2017-nlp}, certainty of the used language \citep{pei-jurgens-2021-measuring}, sentence-level causal exaggerations \citep{yu-etal-2020-measuring}, quantification of the information match \citep{wright-etal-2022-modeling}, or combinations of multiple dimensions \citep{wuhrl2024understanding}.
+Our work differs by focusing on harmful misinformation and tasks that involve retrieving relevant passages and articulating the fallacious reasoning.